dhruva1995/typeface-project-2/Readme.md

 ## Good to have but I missed due to time constraints.

-1. User logged in with proper auth.
+1. Users logging in with proper auth.
-2. Integrate the component services with service discovery.
+2. Integrate each component services with service discovery, so the urls could me more dynamic.
-3. User some config store to manage the config paramters currently I managed them via .env files.
+3. Could have used some config store to manage the config paramters, currently I managed them via .env files.